distribute-protocol/distribute-app/README.md

 For <i\>: Type any number between 0 and 9.
 This is a reference to the 10 accounts in your locally running 10 accounts.

 *Step 6:*
-Instantiate mongoDB in a new Terminal window.
+Initialize mongoDB in a new Terminal window.
 ```
 mongod
 ```